ArthurMdrs/julia_to_uvm_verification/README.md

 - The top level module, which instantiates the interfaces and the DUT.
 It also has an initial block that performs a reset.
 To generate the top file, you need to also generate the stub DUT.
 The top level will be created in `generated_files/test_top/`.
 - A `run.f` file to make testing the generated UVCs easier.
 It has all the arguments necessary for the command line to execute the test.
 For now, this is only compatible with Cadence Design System's Xcelium.
 This will be created in `generated_files/test_top/`.
 Open a terminal in this folder and do `xrun -f run.f` in the command line to run the test.

-The other thing you will have to edit is the `VIP_parameters` folder.
+The other thing you will have to edit is the `UVC_parameters` folder.
 Inside this folder, you have to make one file for each UVC that you want to generate, which will contain the parameters for that UVC generation.
 The name of the file must be `(UVC name)_parameters.jl`.
 For example, a UVC named "random" would require the file `UVC_parameters/random_parameters.jl`.
 There are already some examples in there for you to copy and paste.
 Let's take a look at what these files must contain.

 >packet_vec = [
 >  [true, "bit  ", " [7:0]", "data_to_send"],